Advanced Interventional Pain Management

 Some of the treatments Dr. Abraham and Dr. Stuckey provide include:

 - Painkilling medication

 - Peripheral nerve block injections

 It’s also important to adopt healthier habits in your life, including eating a balanced diet, quitting smoking, cutting back on alcohol, and avoiding stress.
 Losing weight if you’re overweight or obese takes considerable strain off your joints too.

 While you might think you’re better off avoiding exercise, it’s vital to keep moving to prevent your muscles from weakening and connective tissues shortening.
 Immobility accelerates the progress of the disease, but regular, gentle exercise can keep you functioning for longer.

 Advanced Interventional Pain Management also offers radiofrequency sacroiliac joint nerve ablation.
 This procedure involves having an injection into the sacroiliac joint in your pelvis.
 The treatment uses radiofrequency energy to stop the nerves from sending pain signals to your brain.

-Dr. Abraham and Dr. Garcia use ultrasound technology to guide them when administering joint injections.
+Dr. Abraham and Dr. Stuckey use ultrasound technology to guide them when administering joint injections.
 This ensures that the needle doesn’t cause any harm to surrounding tissues and that the treatment reaches the precise spot where it can do the most good.

 Find out how to get relief from the agony of arthritis by calling Advanced Interventional Pain Management today or book an appointment online.